chiarapuglia99/chiarapuglia99/README.md

 ## About Me:
 Hi!
-I'm Chiara and I'm graduated in Computer Science Student at University of Salerno
+I'm Chiara and I'm graduated in Computer Science at University of Salerno 📚💻

 ## 🌐 Socials: